How to use this site

 If the question is asking you for an amount of money, for example 'how much is your rent', there should be a £ sign already in the box.
 You don’t need to put the £ sign in yourself.

 Some of the questions have multiple choice options displayed in boxes.
 If you click on the box with the answer you want to select this means you are answering 'yes' to that option.

 Drop down menu

-Some of the questions will have a range of answers, for example the different rates of Attendance Allowance.
-If the answer box has an arrow in it, like this , you can click on that arrow and a 'drop-down box' will appear giving you all the possible answers.
-Then move your mouse over and click on one of the options.
+Some of the questions will have a range of answers, the first option will be displayed in a box with an arrow next to it.
+If the answer box has arrows you can click on the arrows and a 'drop-down box' will appear showing all the other possible answers.
+Move your mouse over the options and click the one you want.
 The drop-down box will stay there until you select an answer or click somewhere else on the screen.